divs1210/cljos/Readme.md

 * No *this* pointer!
 This is a severe limitation that I plan to address soon.

 #License
-This code has been released under the EPL license, same as Clojure.
+This code has been released under the EPL 1.0 license.